-Elizabeth Schott, CEO Elizabeth joined Accessity in 2004 and as Executive Director is currently responsible for overall developmental and operational areas of the organization, in addition to board development, human resources, and fundraising.
-She brings ten years of project and organizational development, strategic marketing and public relations experience to the organization.
-When she first joined the Accessity team, she worked as Marketing Coordinator and Director of Operations until taking on the role of Executive Director in early 2008.
-She received her B.A. in Communications with a Minor in Spanish from the College of Charleston in SC.
-She is also currently a selected member of the Fieldstone Foundation's Executive Learning Group Leadership Training Program.
+Elizabeth Schott, CEO In 2004, Ms. Schott joined Accessity, formerly Accion serving Southern California, a nonprofit microlending organization based in San Diego that serves small businesses with educational resources and access to capital ranging from \$300 to \$100,000.
+As CEO, she is currently responsible for overall strategic developmental and operational areas of the organization, in addition to board development, human resources, and fundraising.
+She brings over 15 years of project and organizational development, strategic marketing and public relations experience to the organization.
+When she first joined the Accessity team, she worked as marketing coordinator and director of operations until taking leadership in early 2008.
+Prior to Accessity, Ms. Schott worked with various public relations, marketing and event firms where she managed client portfolios, project development and communication efforts for primarily small businesses and non-profit organizations.